Robert Lawson (screenwriter)

 Lawson is the author and composer of dozens of theater works, a number of which are published by Playscripts, Inc. and are regularly produced across the U.S., Europe and Asia.
 Among these are Hiroshima : crucible of light which has been produced in Singapore, London, Vancouver and Australia.
 NYC premiere was in 2009 by the Untitled Theater Co.
 61 at Walkerspace.
 Texts have also appeared in American Writing, Poems & Plays and The Northern New England Review.
 He is the recipient of a Meet the Composer grant for his work on Leonardo’s Tank produced by Andy’s Summer Playhouse (NH) for which he was artistic director 1995-2007.
+His 2017 collection of short stories, Geometric Cemetery, is available through Amazon, and was a finalist in the Gorsky Press, Molly Ivors Prize for Fiction.
+A feature based on the stories, under the title Laws of Nature, has been in development with 1stAvenue Machine (NYC, LA, London), Andrew Geller - producer, to star Sam Huntington.